EGR Global is the trading name of Pageant Gaming Media Limited.

 In parallel with the services and products that we provide we offer access to certain platforms through which we engage with our customers and clients.
 This includes, for instance, our own community social media platform and a customer polling platform.
 In operating these platforms we may process your personal data to allow you to access and use the services thereon.

 Our lawful basis for using personal data in this way is that it is necessary to protect our legitimate interest of promoting our business, developing new customers and to inform our marketing strategy.

 We collect, use and store personal data relating to third parties such as details about the directors, shareholders, stakeholders and professional advisors of certain companies in order to provide certain services.
-Data of this type is collected and processed internally by our researchers.
-Our researchers may contact relevant individuals directly to obtain information as well as using publicly available websites, LinkedIn, regulatory filings, company registries and news articles.
+Data of this type is collected and processed both internally by our researchers and by third parties agencies on our behalf.
+Our researchers and agencies may contact relevant individuals directly to obtain information as well as using publicly available websites, LinkedIn, regulatory filings, company registries and news articles.
 We use this information to write profiles, articles, blogs and reports which are then published for the benefit of our subscribers (who may be based outside the EEA) via a searchable database or in a newsletter.
-We process data in this way in order to protect our legitimate interests of developing our products/services and growing our business and to present journalistic content.
+We process data in this way in order to protect our legitimate interests of developing our products/services and growing our business and to present financial service journalism.

 If you apply for a job at EGR Global we will use the information you provide us with to assess your suitability for the role and to progress or end your application.
 The personal data we will require and use includes contact details, your curriculum vitae, your previous experience, education history and answers to questions relevant to the role you have applied for.
 Our HR team and the hiring manager for the role will have access to this data.